Harshithajoshi43/VSD-Internship/README.md

    - rs1 (5 bits):
       Purpose: This field is not used in J-type instructions and is always 0.
 It is reserved for compatibility with other instruction formats.

-  Placement: Bits [19:15].

-  Since J-type instructions do not require a source register, this field is ignored.

-  - funct3 (3 bits):

-    Specify the operation type.
-For J-type instructions, funct3 is always 000.

-    Placement: Bits [14:12].

-    This field is always 000 in J-type instructions, as there is only one type of jump operation.

-  - rd (Destination Register, 5 bits):

-    Specify the destination register to store the return address for jal (Jump and Link) instructions.
-For jalr (Jump and Link Register) instructions, this field is not
-    used.

-    Placement: Bits [11:7].

-    In jal instructions, the address of the instruction immediately following the jump (i.e., the return address) is stored in the register specified by rd.
-    For jalr, the return address is not stored in a register as jalr does not have this behavior.

-    Example: For a jal instruction, if rd = 00001, the return address is stored in register x1.

 # 32-bit instructions from application ( Simple Calculator )